ToMikhail/andersen/angular_EN.md

 Change detection is a highly optimized performant, but it can still cause slowdowns if the application runs it too frequently;

-Types of injector hierarchies:
- - ModuleInjector hierarchy - Configure a ModuleInjector in this hierarchy using an @NgModule() or @Injectable() annotation.
- - ElementInjector hierarchy - Created implicitly at each DOM element.
-An ElementInjector is empty by default unless you configure it in the providers property on @Directive() or @Component().
-There are two more injectors above root, an additional ModuleInjector and NullInjector().

 ### resolution modifiers:
  - @Optional() - allows Angular to consider a service you inject to be optional.
 This way, if it can't be resolved at runtime, Angular resolves the service as null, rather than throwing an error.